jarekw87/kiki/README.md

-## Kiki An internal library for Sass.
+## Kiki - Simple library for Sass.

-Kiki a library of common mixins, helper classes that are used in projects.
+Kiki is a library of useful mixins and helper classes.
 It also contains grid.

 ## Requirements